EliSacch/booking-api/README.md

   - Django-cloudinary-storage - To connect our Django project to Cloudinary
   - Pillow - To add image processing capabilities to our project
   - Django REST framework - To build the web API
+  - Simplejwt - to use django web tokens

 Database and storage:
   - PostgreSQL - Relational database system